 The school is also advised to conduct a SWOT (Strengths, Weaknesses, Opportunities and Threats) analysis at the start of the process.
-A whole school approach is advised and may be facilitated by the College HR Partner or People & Organisation Development or non-UCD facilitator.
+A whole school approach is advised, should include all faculty and staff, and may be facilitated by the College HR Partner or People & Organisation Development or UCD non-school facilitator.